cellravel/patog/README.md

 # PATOGH (پاتوق)
-## a Collection of Resources for Bioinformatics, Statistics, Data Science, and etc. gathered by Ashi + Persian Resources for Persian Speakers :D
+## a Collection of Resources around Bioinformatics, Statistics, Data Science, and etc./ Gathered by Ashi / + Persian Resources for Persian Speakers :D

 This repository contains a curated list of YouTube channels and other resources (like vignettes) that cover a wide range of topics in bioinformatics, statistics, data science, and etc. These channels provide valuable resources for learning and staying up-to-date with the latest advancements in these fields.
 The channels are organized into sections based on their primary focus.